fenimore/ghess/README.md

 1. SearchValid see empassant?
 2. Tweak evaluation a bit
 4. Deal with Horizon Effect
-4. Invalid fen when first number is not zero
+4. Invalid fen when first Move number is not zero
 4. Keep track of capture state to combat horizon effect
 6. Make piece map global
 1. More tests.